 To obtain special permission to be concurrently enrolled, refer to concurrent enrollment request form.
 Additional information is also located at concurrent registration/concurrent enrollment in the Undergraduate Catalog.

 Please note that students studying abroad through International Academic Programs (IAP) will need to contact IAP to see if it is possible to be concurrently enrolled.
 Please note that if a student is approved to be concurrently enrolled by IAP, the student will not be eligible for a tuition waiver if taking a course through Independent Learning.
 Please contact IAP if you have additional questions.

 - A student requesting concurrent enrollment should be beyond the first year of college and have a UW-Madison cumulative GPA of at least 2.500

-- Permission for concurrent enrollment should be obtained before enrolling in the outside institution’s course and prior to the 3rd week of classes (fall or spring term).
+- Permission for concurrent enrollment should be obtained before enrolling in the outside institution’s course and by the end of the 3rd week of classes (fall or spring term).

 - For Fall 2020, the deadline to request to be concurrently enrolled is Friday, September 18, 2020.

 - For Spring 2021, the deadline to request to be concurrently enrolled is Friday, February 5, 2021.

 - Students requesting permission to be concurrently enrolled should demonstrate that special circumstances are involved.
 Simple preference or convenience is not a valid reason for granting permission to take an outside course concurrently with a residence program at UW-Madison.

 - Students who are given permission to be concurrently enrolled are bound by the College of Letters & Science enrollment regulation of 18 credits maximum (which includes the total number of credits taken at both UW-Madison and the non-residence institution).
 If a student will exceed 18 credits in a semester, the student must fill out a “Credit Overload Request” online form.